yivvm/Project-Express-Server-Application/README.md

 # Appointment Scheduling System - Express Server Application

 This is a simple appointment scheduling system implemented using Node.js and Express framework.
-It allows users to register, schedule appointments, leave reviews, and perform basic CRUD operations on user data, visit data, and review data.
+It allows users to register, schedule appointments, leave reviews, access to the reviews fitered by the score number, and perform basic CRUD operations on user data, visit data, and review data.

 ## Setup
 1. Clone this repository to your local machine.